 Gynecomastia typically has no physical health risks but can negatively affect mental well-being, leading to issues like social anxiety and low self-esteem.
 Patients report that their feelings often depend on the amount of breast tissue growth, nipple enlargement, and their personal feelings about their anatomy.
 It’s important to acknowledge that these feelings are valid.
 Speaking with a mental health professional, supportive friends, or other men in online forums who can relate to your experience can help.

 Many of our gynecomastia patients have reported feelings of anxiety, insecurity, or uneasiness because of their breast growth and nipple enlargement.
 As a result, some men with gyno avoid mirrors, tight-fitting or even normal-fitting shirts, and playing sports to hide their breast growth.
 Conversely, others try exercise and weight training to masculinize the appearance of their chest.
-Depending on the amount of breast tissue growth you’ve experienced, increasing your pectoral muscle mass may make your gyno more pronounced.
+Depending on the amount of breast tissue growth you’ve experienced, increasing your pectoral muscle mass may actually make your gyno more pronounced.

 For these reasons and others, surgical removal of gynecomastia is the ideal choice for many men.
 Gynecomastia surgery is the most common cosmetic procedure sought out by men, with about 20,000 surgeries performed per year.
 Even amongst adolescents, a study found that in 2019, 97% of minors who received “breast reduction surgery” covered by insurance were cisgender males, not transgender or non-binary youth.
 In other words, this is a fairly common procedure for both men and boys to treat the discomfort and psychological distress that gyno may cause.